ormle-dev/ormle-standard/README.md

 The JSON structure defined in Section 7 constitutes the **normative serialization format** of the Ormle Standard.
 Any system that produces or consumes schemas in this format is subject to the conformance requirements below.

-A system is **Ormle-conformant** if it satisfies the following requirements:
+A system is **GRAM-conformant** if it satisfies the following requirements:

 1. Every relation in the schema is expressed as a Fact Type with an explicit natural-language reading.
 2. Binary Fact Types include both the forward reading and the inverse reading.